Megan-Chastain1/datafun-07-ml/README.md

 ## 4\.
 Create a Virtual Environment

-  *Run the following command to create a virtual environment:
+  * Run the following command to create a virtual environment:
     ```
     py -m venv .venv
     ```
   * This command creates a new folder named **`.venv`** in your project directory.
 This folder contains a local, isolated Python environment where you can install packages for this specific project without affecting your system's global Python installation.

 -----
+## 5\.
+Working with iPython
+  * To open the iPython command prompt, type 'iPython' into the terminal.
+The following is what will appear:

+   In [1]:

+   * From here you can input commands like:

+   from ___ import ____